bentomhall/nih-system/monsters/Creatures.md

 **_Ram_**. _Melee Weapon Attack:_ +6 to hit, reach 10 ft., one target. _Hit:_ 11 (2d6 + 4) bludgeoning damage.

 **_Hooves_**. _Melee Weapon Attack:_ +6 to hit, reach 5 ft., one prone creature. _Hit:_ 22 (4d8 + 4) bludgeoning damage.

-The majestic **giant elk** is rare to the point that its appearance is often taken as a foreshadowing of an important event, such as the birth of a king.
-Legends tell of gods that take the form of giant elk when visiting the Material Plane.
-Many cultures therefore believe that to hunt these creatures is to invite divine wrath.

 #### Giant Fire Beetle